scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-multipart-uploads.rst

 ``--delimiter`` (string)

-  Character you use to group keys.
+  Character (delimiter) you use to group keys.

 ``--encoding-type`` (string)

   Requests Zenko to encode the object keys in the response and specifies the encoding method to use.
 An object key may contain any Unicode character;
-  however, XML 1.0 parser cannot parse some characters, such as characters with an ASCII value from 0 to 10.
-For characters that are not supported in XML 1.0, you can add this parameter to request that Zenko encode the keys in the response.
+  however, the XML 1.0 parser cannot parse some characters, such as characters with an ASCII value from 0 to 10.
+For characters not supported in XML 1.0, you can add this parameter to request that Zenko encode the keys in the response.

   Possible values: